 The Physical Therapy Department offers a Doctorate of Physical Therapy (DPT) degree program.
 This entry-level degree program qualifies the graduate to sit for the physical therapy licensure examination in any state in the country.
-The Commission on Accreditation in Physical Therapy Education accredits the program.
+The program is accredited by the Commission on Accreditation in Physical Therapy Education.